TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 - If your pipelines uses FastQ files, please make sure they are **paired-end**, **zipped**, and ending in `_R#_001.fastq.gz` or `_R#_001.fq.gz`, with `#` equal to 1 and 2 (de facto standard).

+- Make sure that in all input files **all relevant information is placed after dots**.
+If this is not the case, you can replace these dots with other seprators.
+Example:
+  - file name with information loss: `COV362-TREATED-replica1.Tot_S11.Aligned.sortedByCoord.out.bam`;
+  - file name without information loss: `COV362-TREATED-replica1-Tot_S11.Aligned.sortedByCoord.out.bam`.

 ## Parameters description